-What can I do to change my bad credit profile?
+What can I do to change my poor or bad credit profile?

 When you are looking to purchase a property and you need a mortgage to help you make that purchase, the first thing that you should do is access a copy of your credit file from